vardantandon/visual-studio-code-demo-site/README.md

 # Tutorial for Visual Studio Code - Lynda.com

-The repo includes a list of docs for each chapter along with an Exercise Files folder that includes the source code for a website to test Visual Studio Code.
+The repo includes the source code for a dummy website to test Visual Studio Code.